Skip to content

 Potential Benefits

-• Targeted Fat Loss: Research indicates that AOD-9604 stimulates lipolysis and inhibits lipogenesis, effectively reducing body fat stores in animal models Wilding J, 2004.
+• Targeted Fat Loss: Research indicates that the AOD-9604 peptide stimulates lipolysis and inhibits lipogenesis, effectively reducing body fat stores in animal models Wilding J, 2004.

 • Metabolic Enhancement: The peptide enhances overall metabolic function by mimicking the natural fat-regulating mechanisms of human growth hormone Halford JC, 2006.

-• Cartilage and Joint Repair: Emerging studies suggest AOD-9604 may promote cartilage regeneration and assist in managing osteoarthritis when used alongside other therapies Rahman OF et al., 2026.
+• Cartilage and Joint Repair: Emerging studies suggest AOD-9604 may promote cartilage regeneration and assist in managing osteoarthritis when combined with other therapies Rahman OF et al., 2026.

-• Favorable Safety Profile: Clinical evaluations demonstrate that the peptide does not stimulate IGF-1 production, avoiding the risks of unwanted cellular proliferation Bayés M et al., 2005.
+• No Unwanted Cellular Growth: Clinical evaluations demonstrate that the peptide does not stimulate IGF-1 production, avoiding the risks of unwanted cellular proliferation Bayés M et al., 2003.

 Where to Buy AOD-9604